lnakhul/vscode-language-server/prompt.md

-We are implementing a single Jira ticket and one PR for a new Quartz VS Code extension feature called “Quartz Backend Impact Intelligence.”
+No We are implementing a single Jira ticket and one PR for a new Quartz VS Code extension feature called “Quartz Backend Impact Intelligence.”

 This work should be implemented in multiple logical phases, with each phase kept clean enough to be committed separately.